jashatton/pizza_shop/README.md

 1. Clone this repository using `git clone https://github.com/armand1m/mosaic-tailor-react-example.git`
 1. Install all of the base dependencies with `npm install`
-1. Install all of the fragment dependencies with `npm run install-fragment-dependencies`
+1. Install all of the fragment dependencies with `npm run preinstall`
 1. Build the fragments with `npm run build-fragments`

 ## Running